Motorola i920/i930: Application lockup controversy

 An online petition was started and some owners checked into the possibility of a class action lawsuit because the application locked phone would not perform as advertised.
 This controversy became less important when some creative forum members came up with a program called NUNLOCK to decertify and fix common issues with the i930.
+The i930 could also be unlocked using a trial version of Sprite backup and a modified backup file created by Tzarcone, one prominent developer of tools for the i930.